 Identifying Firewood in British Deciduous Woods

-The first time I went looking for firewood in some woodland that contained a variety of different species, I got quite confused!
+Looking for firewood in woodland that contains a variety of different species can be confusing.
 When looking for firewood you want dead wood, preferably a year or two old.
 This means leaves, buds and twigs which could have been used to identify the tree may long since have disappeared.
 Added to this one of the best firewoods, ash, has bark that can be smooth (when young), deeply ridged (when old) and pretty much anything in between depending on age, so that’s not always a good guide either.

 This page is the result of a bit of digging around on the web for useful resources on identifying wood by looking at cross sections.
 I’ve focussed on some of the best types of firewood found in Britain, all hardwoods (broad leaved trees) found in deciduous woodland.
 It is by no means comprehensive, and I’m no expert.
 You have been warned!